behrica/blog/_posts/2016-10-13-food-consumption-tutorial.md

 ## A more advanced map

 We can easily add extra information to the map, like the ISO code of the countries, which are in column 'iso_a3' of the shape file.
-We do this by adding a text layer with 'tm_text', specifying which column of the shape file contains the textual ionformation to show.
+We do this by adding a text layer with 'tm_text', specifying which column of the shape file contains the textual information to show.

 {% highlight r %}